-We are also deploying our initial missile defense capability against SRBMs, MRBMs, and IRBMs.
-Over the next decade we are enhancing this initial capability by developing increasingly enhanced missile defense capabilities that can be adapted to the unique circumstances of each Combatant Command region.
-In regions where ballistic missile threats are a concern, the United States will tailor Phased Adaptive Approaches (PAAs) (like the European PAA, or EPAA) to plan the establishment of command and control, sensor, fire control, and interceptor infrastructures to provide fundamental defenses and facilitate the effective surge of transportable missile defense assets to their regions when needed.
+We are also currently deploying our initial missile defense capability against SRBMs, MRBMs, and IRBMs.
+Over the next decade we are enhancing this initial capability by developing increasingly capable missile defenses that can be adapted to the unique circumstances of each Combatant Command region.
+In regions where ballistic missile threats are a concern, the United States will tailor Missile Defense

+Phased Adaptive Approaches (PAAs) (like the European PAA, or EPAA) to plan the establishment of command and control, sensor, fire control, and interceptor infrastructures to provide fundamental defenses and facilitate the effective surge of transportable missile defense assets to their regions when needed.